lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Abide by the code of conduct:** All delegates are expected to abide by the `LSST Communications Code of Conduct <https://docushare.lsstcorp.org/docushare/dsweb/Get/Document-24920/>`_.

-**Use appropriate acknowledgements and citations:** If you publish work enabled by DP0, the RSP, and/or the DESC's DC2 data set, please cite: [TBD]
+**Use appropriate acknowledgements and citations:** If you publish work enabled by DP0, the RSP, and/or the DESC's DC2 data set, please include: [TBD]

-**Learn to use the RSP:** As there are a limited number of RSP accounts for DP0, please try to make some use of your account and learn to use at least one aspect of the RSP.
+**Use your RSP account:** As there are a limited number of RSP accounts for DP0, please try to make some use of your account and learn to use at least one aspect of the RSP.
 There is no minimum time that you're expected to spend on DP0.
 If you find that you are done with DP0, consider relinquishing your account so it can be offered to someone else.

 **Choose a delegate activity:** Delegates are invited to take on an activity that helps to maximize the impact of DP0 with respect to the DP0 goals of testing and informing development of the RSP and preparing the scientific community to do LSST science.
 See `Delegate Activities`_.

-**Interact with your co-delegates:** participate in discussions in the Community Forum, or join in for one or more of the biweekly Delegate Assemblies.
+**Interact with your co-delegates:** participate in discussions in the `Rubin Community Forum`_, or join in for one or more of the biweekly `DP0 Delegate Assemblies`_.

 Delegate Activities